KristenZhao/constantinelignos.github.io/pages/py_antipatterns.md

 {% highlight python %}
 def find_item(item, alist):
-    # None is arguably more Python than -1
+    # None is arguably more Pythonic than -1
     result = -1
     for idx, other_item in enumerate(alist):
         if other_item == item: